thomas-lehmann-private/hyperion-task-processor/docs/requirements/req-provide groovy task.md

-# Provide windows batch task
+# Provide Groovy task

 ### Document meta data
  - **Type**: Requirement
- - **Id**: 7
+ - **Id**: 9
  - **Context**: task feature

 ### Description

-As a **devops engineer** you should be able to write a windows batch script as task.
+As a **devops engineer** you should be able to write a Groovy script as task.
-The Batch code can be embedded in the document or referencing a valid path and filename.
+The script code can be embedded in the document or referencing a valid path and filename.
 The standard parameters are those of a coded task.

 ### Contraints

-The task is supposed to run on Windows systems only.
+No constraints.

 ### Criticality and Risk